kevchen266/Capstone_iTracking/README.md

 **Objective**: To capture and preprocess user-specific images, enabling the model to undergo mini training for improved accuracy and personalization of eye-gaze tracking.

+before starting the prediction stage, you will need to input the the movie that you want to play on the console. ()
 ### Prediction Stage (CNN Model Eye-Gaze Prediction)

 **Objective**: To analyze processed user images and generate precise eye-gaze coordinate predictions using the calibrated CNN model.